Helsinki Synagogue: Overview

 The rectangular synagogue building, designed in the Byzantine Revival and Art Nouveau styles by the Viipuri-born architect, Jac.
 Ahrenberg, was completed in August 1906 and serves the 1,200-strong Jewish community.
 The synagogue dome is a distinctive landmark on the Helsinki skyline, and was renovated and enlarged in 1926, when a library was added.
 A Jewish community center, located adjacent to the synagogue, including an aged care facility, an auditorium, meeting rooms, and a mikveh, was completed in 1967.

+Based on information from 2025, the Helsinki Synagogue regularly hosts a few dozen worshipers during ceremonies and prepares vegetarian meals for Shabbat celebrated there.

 As one of the most northern in the world, the congregation follows the halachic hour, especially during Finnish summers where it doesn't get dark, even at night.
 Under rabbinic Jewish law, an hour is calculated by taking the total time of daylight of a particular day, from sunrise until sunset, and dividing it into twelve equal parts.
 The halachic hour varies by the season and sometimes by the day.
 As a result, shabbat services are conducted during daylight.